nncht/nncht/README.md

 I'm a Full Stack Web Developer with a love for visual design ✨

 <ul>
-<li>🏡 I'm passionate about everything Frontend, but am not afraid to get my hands dirty on the Backend if I have to.
+<li>🏡 I'm passionate about everything Frontend, but am not afraid to get my hands dirty on the backend side of things.
-<li>🧹 I love making codes as readable as possible.
+<li>🧹 I love making code as readable as possible.
-<li>🌝 I'm notorious for always working/studying and never sleeping.
+<li>🌝 I'm notorious for always learning something new.
 </ul>

 ## Technologies